 - Those darn people who won’t accept your friend request.
 You continue to wonder why not.

-- Those darn people who you somehow discover Unfriended you.
+- Those darn people who you somehow discover either Blocked you or Unfriended you.
 You think of them for some reason, and then go to look them up, and see you are no longer friends.
 You wonder when did this happen??
 What did I do?!
-Why didn’t she just “Stop Seeing Notifications from this person”?
+Why didn’t she just “Stop Seeing Notifications from this person”? and Unfollow me?
 (It’s actually quite a brilliant feature because the person’s posts won’t appear in your Newsfeed but you are still friends with them.
 I do this with Facebook friends who are constantly bragging or making political posts.)
 Why would this person take the drastic measure to Unfriend me?
 Of course I’m going to be livid.

 It goes on and on.
 Again, for sure, there are other more significant problems in the world.
 But this Facebook stuff seems just as real to many moms at times.

 Getting in a bad mood after using social media